A Case for Library-Level k-Means Binning in Histogram Gradient-Boosted Trees: Introduction

 A key method for optimizing these algorithms is their use of \textbf{histogram-based binning} for splitting continuous features.
-Traditional decision tree algorithms sort feature values to find split points, which is computationally expensive ($O(n\log n)$ per feature initially, and $O(n)$ afterwards) and thus intractable for large datasets.
+Traditional decision tree algorithms sort feature values to find split points, which is computationally expensive ($O(N\log N)$ per feature initially, and $O(N)$ for split-finding) and thus intractable for large datasets.
 To allow training on datasets sometimes too large to fit into memory, modern GBDT algorithms bucket continuous feature values into discrete bins and accumulate gradients per bin during training.
-This approximation drastically reduces computation and memory overhead while maintaining similar accuracy as exact splitting.
-While initial histogram-binning does require one $O(n)$ scan over all features, split-finding only requires O(\#bins) per feature.
-When \#bins $<<$ \#data, histogram-based algorithms can achieve order-of-magnitude speedups.
+This approximation drastically reduces computation and memory overhead while maintaining similar accuracy as exhaustive splitting.
+In particular, histogram-based models require only $O(N)$ scans for histogram building (and only $O(\#$ bins$)$ for split-finding), with no sorting needed.
 Major state-of-the-art algorithms, like XGBoost, LightGBM, and CatBoost, all use similar histogram-binning methods, though with small differences in implementation.
 These innovations allow GBDTs to effectively scale to datasets with millions or billions of instances.

 In state-of-the-art histogram-based GBDT libraries, the default choice is \textbf{quantile binning}: thresholds are placed so that every bin holds roughly the same number of observations, barring duplicate values.
-This equal-frequency distribution is popular because it preserves the rank order of values and often yields split quality comparable to those obtained by exact algorithms.
+This equal-frequency distribution is popular because it preserves the rank order of values and often yields split quality comparable to those obtained by exhaustive-search algorithms.
 However, quantile binning can sometimes mask rare but influential values.
 For example, in a sample of one million observations with one thousand extreme outliers, a 255-bin quantile scheme would pool those outliers with $\sim$ 3000 ordinary points, blunting a potentially important boundary.